nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 In case you are wondering why certain texts are styled differently, here are the meaning behind them:

-1. Words in big size, numbered and in purple color are section titles and subtitles.
+1. Text that are numbered and in purple font are headers which mark the beginning of a section or subsection of the guide.
 2. **Words in bold** are phrases that we want you to read.
 3. [Links in blue](#) will navigate you to place where you can find more explanation about the words.